mikecharles/data-utils/README.md

     conda install --file requirements.txt

-If you don't, then pip will attempt to install the dependencies, though you may run into trouble with the big packages (specifically NumPy and SciPy).
+If you don't, then pip will attempt to install the dependencies when you run `python setup.py` below, though you may run into trouble with the big packages (specifically NumPy and SciPy).

 ### Install this package